tryretool/legal/pages/support/expert-services-addendum.md

 ## 8. LIMITATION OF LIABILITY

 **8.1.
-Limitation of Liability** EXCEPT  FOR  DAMAGES  ARISING  OUT  OF  EITHER  PARTY'S  GROSS  NEGLIGENCE  OR  WILLFUL MISCONDUCT, IN NO EVENT SHALL EITHER PARTY'S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS ADDENDUM (WHETHER IN CONTRACT OR TORT OR UNDER ANY OTHER THEORY OF LIABILITY) EXCEED THE TOTAL FEES PAID BY CUSTOMER FOR THE EXPERT SERVICES OUT OF WHICH THE LIABILITY AROSE.
+Limitation of Liability** EXCEPT FOR EXCLUDED CLAIMS (AS DEFINED IN SECTION 8.3 BELOW) OR FOR DAMAGES  ARISING  OUT  OF  EITHER  PARTY'S  GROSS  NEGLIGENCE  OR  WILLFUL
+MISCONDUCT, IN NO EVENT SHALL EITHER PARTY'S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS ADDENDUM (WHETHER IN CONTRACT OR TORT OR UNDER ANY OTHER THEORY OF LIABILITY) EXCEED THE TOTAL FEES PAID BY CUSTOMER FOR THE EXPERT SERVICES OUT OF WHICH THE LIABILITY AROSE.
 THE FOREGOING  SHALL  NOT  LIMIT  CUSTOMER'S  PAYMENT OBLIGATIONS UNDER  THE  "FEES  AND PAYMENT" SECTION ABOVE.

 **8.2.
-Exclusion of Consequential and Related Damages.** IN NO EVENT SHALL EITHER PARTY HAVE ANY LIABILITY TO THE OTHER PARTY OR TO ANY THIRD PARTY FOR ANY LOST PROFITS OR REVENUES OR FOR ANY INDIRECT,  SPECIAL,  INCIDENTAL,  CONSEQUENTIAL,  COVER  OR  PUNITIVE  DAMAGES  HOWEVER  CAUSED, WHETHER IN CONTRACT, TORT OR UNDER ANY OTHER THEORY OF LIABILITY, AND WHETHER OR NOT THE PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+Exclusion of Consequential and Related Damages.** EXCEPT  FOR EXCLUDED CLAIMS, IN NO EVENT SHALL EITHER PARTY HAVE ANY LIABILITY TO THE OTHER PARTY OR TO ANY THIRD PARTY FOR ANY LOST PROFITS OR REVENUES OR FOR ANY INDIRECT,  SPECIAL,  INCIDENTAL,  CONSEQUENTIAL,  COVER  OR  PUNITIVE  DAMAGES  HOWEVER  CAUSED, WHETHER IN CONTRACT, TORT OR UNDER ANY OTHER THEORY OF LIABILITY, AND WHETHER OR NOT THE PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 THE FOREGOING DISCLAIMER SHALL NOT APPLY TO THE EXTENT PROHIBITED BY APPLICABLE LAW.

+**8.3.
+Excluded Claims.** “**Excluded Claims**” means: (i) Customer’s indemnification obligations under Section 7.2; (i) Retool’s indemnification obligations under Section 7.3; (iii) a party’s gross negligence, fraudulent acts or willful misconduct; (iv) a party’s infringement or misappropriation of the other party’s intellectual property rights; or (v) liability that cannot be limited by applicable laws.

 ## 9. Term and Termination